Topaz2015/CheckTextDisplay/README.md

 # TextDisplay Library
-## For use with the Check Digital Lightbox Lcd Display
+## For use with the Check Lcd Display aka The Digital Lightbox

     Arduino library for interfacing with CheckTextDisplay via UART